zoctobere/la-mulana-web-tracker/README.md

 # la-mulana-web-tracker
-A web-based tracker for La Mulana Randomizer.
+A web-based tracker for La Mulana Randomizer by ZoeVermilion.

 Lots of code adapted from allibear17's Legend of Zelda Location Tracker (https://github.com/allibear17/Legend-of-Zelda-Location-Tracker)